kuuuurt/android-example-marvel-characters/README.md

 The API keys should be in a **secrets.properties** in the root folder and will be loaded into the app as **BuildConfig** fields.

-Create your own API keys on [Marvel's developer site] (https://developer.marvel.com/documentation/getting_started)
+You can create your own API keys on [Marvel's developer site] (https://developer.marvel.com/documentation/getting_started)

 The public api key is in **app.marvel\_public\_api\_key** and the hash is in **app.marvel\_hash**.
 I hashed my keys before this so I can do away with hashing inside the Android App.
 Read more about their API Authorization [here](https://developer.marvel.com/documentation/authorization).